-Revolutionary techniques could help harness patients' own immune cells to fight diseaseJanuary 3rd, 2013 in Medical research /
+Revolutionary techniques could help harness patients' own immune cells to fight diseaseJanuary 3, 2013 in Medicine & Health / Medical research

 The human body contains immune cells programmed to fight cancer and viral infections, but they often have short lifespans and are not numerous enough to overcome attacks by particularly aggressive malignancies or invasions.